 Picture Tools Format tab

 Publisher 2010 uses the ribbon, introduced to many of the Office applications in Office 2007.
 The menus and toolbars have been replaced with the ribbon, which helps you quickly find the commands that you need to complete a task.
 Commands are organized in logical groups that are collected together under tabs.
-If you’ve upgraded from a previous version of Publisher you can use the interactive command mapping guide to find the commands you want to use.

 When you insert or select a picture in Publisher 2010 the Picture Tools Format contextual tab will become available on the ribbon.
 This tab gives you the ability to quickly format the picture, including adjusting the picture, formatting the picture style from a gallery, applying effects, aligning and grouping, and cropping the picture.